 The significant growth and development planned for the South District will mean that demand for energy and water and the generation of waste will increase.
 Without new approaches to the use of energy and water and management of waste, greenhouse gas emissions are likely to increase.

-The District has an opportunity to include precinct-wide energy, water and waste efficiency systems, for land release at Ingleside, urban renewal, industrial and urban services land and centres.
+The District has an opportunity to include precinctwide energy, water and waste efficiency systems for land release areas, urban renewal areas, industrial and urban services land, centres and Collaboration Areas.
 Adopting a place-based approach is necessary to achieve the best sustainability outcomes, including renewing and replacing inefficient infrastructure and organising utilities, waste management, car parking, amenities, open space, urban green cover and public spaces.

 Better design of precinct-wide energy, water and waste systems will encourage a circular economy that improves efficiency.
 A circular economy means designing waste out of the system.
 For example, a food manufacturing plant could send waste to an adjacent anaerobic digester to power the plant.